-The numbers of electric vehicles (EVs), and their electricity use, remains small, but is growing fast.
-In 2017 there were 2,718 EVs licensed, up from 1,659 in 2016.
+The numbers of electric vehicles, and their electricity use, remains small, but is growing fast.
+In 2018 there were 4,528 electric vehicles licensed, up from 2,718 in 2017.
+By the end of 2019 there were 8,473 electric vehicles licensed, and a further 6,305 plug-in hybrid vehicles.

 SEAI receives data on the electricity use of the DART and Luas from Irish Rail and Transdev.
-SEAI estimates the energy consumption of electric vehicles based on the numbers of EVs, an estimate of the annual km driven per EV based on data from the NCT database, and an estimate of the average energy consumption per km of EVs.
+SEAI estimates the energy consumption of electric vehicles based on their numbers, an estimate of the annual km driven per electric vehicle based on data from the NCT database, and an estimate of the average energy consumption per km of electric vehicles.

-Rail transport consumed 44.9 GWh (3.9 ktoe) of electricity in 2017 and SEAI estimate that EVs consumed 7.0 GWh (0.6 ktoe).
-Only the renewable portion of electricity (as measured two years before the year in question) used in rail and road counts towards the RES-T. In 2017 this was 1.0 ktoe for electric rail and 0.2 ktoe from EVs.
+Rail transport consumed 48.7 GWh (4.3 ktoe) of electricity in 2018 and SEAI estimate that electric vehicles consumed 11.8 GWh (1.1 ktoe).
+Only the renewable portion of electricity (as measured two years before the year in question) used in rail and road counts towards the RES-T. In 2018 this was 1.4 ktoe for electric rail and 0.3 ktoe from electric vehicles.

-Most electricity used for transport is by DART and LUAS, but EVs are growing quickly from a low base.
+Most electricity used for transport is by DART and LUAS, but electric vehicles are growing quickly from a low base.

-Figure 10: Electricity used in transport, 2000 to 2017
+Figure 10: Electricity used in transport, 2000 to 2018